 Alternatively, students may choose to organise their own placement.
 Please see 'Student-led placements' for further information.

-Students must meet the eligibility criteria outlined in the 2017-18 information pack for prospective placement students.
+Students must meet the eligibility criteria outlined in the 2018-19 Placement-Based Dissertation Handbook.

 Placements must not be located in areas that the FCO advise against travelling to.
 Please check with the Student Development Office if you are thinking of undertaking a placement near these areas - you may not be permitted to travel.